Related Sites

 Other Sources of Information About Powell Family History and Genealogy

-Papers of assorted Powells, Gwathmeys, and Ruckers can be found at the Virginia Historical Society.
+Papers of assorted Powells, Gwathmeys, and Ruckers can be found at the Virginia Museum of History and Culture.
 Genealogists will want to consult the vital records held at the Library of Virginia.
 An ever increasing amount of the library's holdings is available on-line.

 Other Sources of Powell Photos

 The Powell Archives holds many photographs of Justice Powell and his family.
 Many more remain with family members.
 Almost certainly, however, the best selection of photos of Justice Powell is held by the Office of the Curator of the U.S. Supreme Court.
 Indeed, the office has endeavored to collect the widest possible range of photos for all of the Supreme Court Justices.
-There is no publicly accessible web site for the office at this time.
-It is located in the Supreme Court Building.
-The telephone number is (202)479-3298.
+The office is located in the Supreme Court Building.
+There is a contact form available on the Supreme Court website.

 Other Supreme Court and lower Federal Court primary sources